starasking/Notes/all_about_boosting.rst

 1. Why learn one learner when you can learn many?
 2. If we have some/many (weak) learners, how to organize these (weak) learners to make a final strong learner?
-3. Dose the final learn take full (more and more?) advantage of weak learners?
+3. Does the final learn take full (more and more?) advantage of weak learners?
 How?

 Ensemble: combine many learners
   * (Weighted) combinations of learners